internet-sicherheit/kisshome-traffic-recorder/README.md

-# KISSHOME Traffic Logger
+# KISSHOME Traffic Recorder

-`kisshome-traffic-logger` is a software package that is intended for use in the KISSHOME project to collect network traffic from participants.
+`kisshome-traffic-logger` is a software package that is intended for use in the [KISSHOME research project](https://kisshome.de) to collect network traffic from participants.

 It uses the traffic capturing feature of AVM FritzBox routers to record network traffic from Smart Home devices in the local network, cache the recorded traffic as PCAP files locally until they have been successfully transmitted to the collection site.